marimo-team/marimo/docs/guides/state.md

 elements).

 !!! note "State and UI elements are similar"
     State is analogous to UI elements.
 When you interact with a UI element, all cells that reference that element via a global variable run automatically with the new value.
 In the same way, when you update state via the setter, all other cells that reference the getter via a global variable run automatically with the new value.

-    State is particularly useful when used in conjunction with a `UIElement`'s `on_change` callback to run side effects based on user input.

 [`mo.state()`](../api/state.md) takes an initial state value as its argument, creates a state object, and returns